Education in Austria: Universities

 The General Act for University Education of 1966 and the University Organization Act of 1975 provide the legal framework for tertiary education, and the federal Ministry for Science and Research funds and oversees education at the university level.

-Austria's 23 public and 13 private universities enjoy a high degree of autonomy and offer a full spectrum of degree programs.
+Austria's 22 public and 17 private universities enjoy a high degree of autonomy and offer a full spectrum of degrees.
 Established in 1365, the University of Vienna is Austria’s oldest and largest university.

 As a result of the reforms since the 1960s, the university system has changed from one serving the elite to one serving the masses.
 The growing number of students at Austrian universities reflects the liberalization of educational policy at secondary and higher levels.
 Between the 1955–56 and 1991–92 academic years, the number of students enrolled in institutions of higher education increased from about 19,000 to more than 200,000.
 The number of students beginning university-level education after completing the AHS program also increased and amounted to 85% in 1990, compared with 60% in the mid-1960s.

-Traditionally, students were free to enroll at any (public) university and in any subject they wished to.
-It is even possible to enroll in several subject fields concurrently (which is often done by gifted students to signal their abilities to the job market).
-Recently, restrictions in a number of fields have been introduced.
-Currently, the affected subjects are: Biology, Human Medicine, Dentistry, Veterinary Medicine, Pharmacology, Psychology, Journalism and Economic Sciences.

-The reforms also meant that university education ceased to be a male privilege.
-Between the 1960–61 and 1991–92 academic years, the proportion of female students enrolling at universities rose from 23 to 44%.
-Yet, although women account for almost half of the students at university level, only 2% of professors at institutions of higher learning were women in 1990.
+University education also became more accessible to women.
+From 1960 to 1992, the proportion of female students rose from 23% to 44%.
+However, in 1990, women made up only 2% of professors.